sustrik/libdill/website/src/tutorial-basics.md

 if(rc != 0) goto cleanup;
 ```

 Note that `msend()` works with messages, not bytes (the name stands for "message send").
 Consequently, the data will act as a single unit: either all of it is received or none of it is.
 Also, we don't have to care about message delimiters.
-That's done for us by the CRLF protocol.
+That's done for us by the SUFFIX protocol.

 To handle possible errors from `msend()` (such as when the client has closed the connection), add a `cleanup` label before the `hclose` line and jump to it whenever you want to close the connection and proceed without crashing the server.